dougbtv/dougbtv.github.io/_posts/2020-08-17-kubernetes-on-fedora.markdown

 category: nfvpe
 ---

+Note: credit doug and andrew properly before making a pr!

 Kubernetes can sometimes provide an unexpected challenge when trying to go through the installation procedure.
 If you're like me and just want to play around with Kubernetes without any hassle (raise your hand if you've ever been greeted with an unexpected suite of error messages after running `kubeadm init`), or just want to get an environment up and running quickly on a fedora machine to test something, this guide is for you.
 Our goal will be to get Kube-Ansible up and running (using Flannel as the CNI plugin), and then create a test pod to make sure everything's working.

 ## Disclaimers